atonyit/IslandOdyssey/README.md

 The finished product made in XCode

-My first "major" project made in C++, utilizing the many different features of C++ and totaling over 700 lines of code!
+My first "major" project made entirely in C++, utilizing the many different features of C++ and totaling over 700 lines of code!

 Problems I encountered but didn't have the time to fix:
 - First, the ship's fuel stays the same no matter the number of islands visited or how long the ship is "sailing".
 - I tried implementing many changes to improve the randomness of events, but could never get it to work perfectly.
-The events don't
-- occur has frequently as I would like.
+The events don't occur as frequently as I would like.

 # Island Game